A homemade pot of Chicken and Wild Rice Soup is the ultimate comfort food!

 - After removing meat from rotisserie chicken, place bones into a large pot filled with 5 cups of water.
 Simmer uncovered for about 1 hour over medium-low heat.
 Strain this stock into a clean bowl and discard bones.
 (Note: This will reduce to ~4 cups of stock after simmering.)
 Set stock aside.

 - Using a large stock pot, add olive oil and place over medium heat.
 Once hot, add the onions, celery, carrots and garlic; sauté, stirring occasionally, until onions begin to soften (~3-4 minutes).
 Add the salt, Herbs de Provence, black pepper and cayenne pepper; stir well.

 - Add the reserved stock (from Step 1), additional 6 cups of chicken stock and rice.
 Stir and bring to a boil over medium-high heat.
-Reduce heat, cover and simmer for 45 minutes, or until rice is tender but not overcooked.
+Reduce heat, cover with a lid and simmer for 45 minutes, or until rice is tender but not overcooked.

 - Stir in shredded rotisserie chicken and serve hot.

 This is a sponsored post written by me on behalf of Bob’s Red Mill.